Welcome to my tech blog page! A brief summary what you can read/see here:

 DAC and transport list CD players

-My interest in the Philips TDA1541A D/A converter and the search for affordable and good second hand CD players asked for a good source of CD players and what type of DAC and transport/laser unit is used.
+My interest in the Philips TDA1541A and TDA1547 D/A converter and the search for affordable and good second hand CD players asked for a good source of CD players and what type of DAC and transport/laser unit is used.

-I’ve created my own list and uploaded it into a WordPress table.
+I combined several sources and created my own list and uploaded it into a WordPress table.
 Now I can easily search for brand, model, DAC or transport type as I ran into an interesting sale.

 As mentioned before, this list is a combination of several lists everywhere on the internet and deduplicated.
 Any fault I found base on my own knowledge/experience and information elsewhere on the internet have been update up until the date below.

 There will still be errors in the list, I’m trying to keep the list as frequently updated as possible but using this list is your own risk.
 I cannot be held responsible for the content of the list.